 There are a lot of flea shampoos to choose from these days.
 Some aren’t very effective, while others may be too harsh on your dog’s skin.
 How do you know which one is best?

 We’ve put together this guide of the best flea shampoo for dogs.
 We’ve also included other important information about treating dog fleas with shampoo and how to use it effectively.

 Flea shampoo for dogs is a product that you wash your dog with to kill fleas (and maybe ticks).
 Flea shampoo for dogs often only kills existing adult fleas.
 If your dog has any flea eggs or larvae, they can grow into biting adults even after a flea bath.

 Most flea shampoos don’t offer much protection after the bath.
 For best results, you should follow the bath with an oral or topical flea preventative.
-Flea collars are another option to help prevent flea infestations.
+Another option is flea and tick collars, which help prevent flea infestations from occuring.

 There are some brands of flea shampoo for dogs that are 100% natural.
 They use essential oils rather than chemicals to kill fleas.
 While they may be safer for your dog, they tend to be less effective than shampoos with pesticides.

 It’s up to you to decide whether to take your chances on harsh but effective chemicals or gentle but less-effective natural flea shampoos.

 Flea shampoo is up to 95% effective at killing adult fleas in dogs.
 However, most flea shampoos don’t kill flea eggs or larvae.
 Additionally, many flea shampoos don’t prevent future reinfestations.